 Master of Theological Studies

 The Master of Theological Studies (MTS) program is designed for students who are hungry for a deeper biblical and theological understanding.
 While the Master of Divinity and Master of Practical Theology programs prepare students for a variety of vocational ministry roles, the Master of Theological Studies program is entirely devoted to biblical studies with a unique focus on spiritual formation.
-Whether you have years of ministry experience as a pastor or church leader and believe deeper theological study would enhance your ministry, or you find yourself on a journey towards doctoral work, then the Master of Theological Studies degree is designed for you.
-You can earn your Master of Theological Studies online or on-ground (Southlake).

 Program Objectives